Terrorizer: Later history and albums. disbandment and reformation (2005–present)

-In 2005, after leaving Napalm Death, Pintado agreed to reform Terrorizer with Sandoval to release another album, Darker Days Ahead, through Century Media Records in August 2006.
-Garcia declined to join the reunion due to creative differences with Pintado, who wanted him to leave Nausea—he was subsequently replaced by Anthony Rezhawk.
-Tony Norman also joined the band on guitar and bass; Pintado had been recording and playing shows with Rezhawk's band Resistant Culture and asked him to join Terrorizer.
-Pintado would die five days after the album's release due to liver failure.
+In 2005, after leaving Napalm Death, Pintado reformed Terrorizer with Sandoval to release the album Darker Days Ahead through Century Media Records in August 2006.
+Garcia declined the reunion due to creative differences with Pintado, who wanted him to leave Nausea—he was replaced with Anthony Rezhawk.
+Tony Norman joined the band on guitar and bass.
+Pintado had been recording and playing shows with Rezhawk's band Resistant Culture and asked him to join Terrorizer.
+Pintado died five days after the album's release due to liver failure.

-In 2009, Terrorizer released a new demo track, "Hordes of Zombies", on its MySpace page.
-In June 2011, Terrorizer signed to Season of Mist, and released its third album, Hordes of Zombies, on February 28, 2012.
+In 2009, Terrorizer released the demo track "Hordes of Zombies" on MySpace.
+In June 2011, Terrorizer signed to Season of Mist and released its third album, Hordes of Zombies, on February 28, 2012.
 Resistant Culture guitarist Katina Culture replaced Pintado and David Vincent rejoined on bass.

-In November 2012, Sandoval announced that Terrorizer started writing new material for their next album.
-The fourth album Caustic Attack was released in 2018 under The End Records.
+In November 2012, Sandoval announced that Terrorizer started writing material for their next album.
+The fourth album, Caustic Attack, was released in 2018 under The End Records.

-On August 9, 2021, Earache Records announced a new worldwide record deal with Terrorizer, as well as revealing that a new album was in the works.
+On August 9, 2021, Earache Records announced a worldwide record deal with Terrorizer, and revealed that a new album was in the works.

-On January 22, 2023, Sandoval announced the split of Terrorizer and would shift his attention to his other band I Am Morbid.
-However, on August 12, Sandoval reformed Terrorizer with Vincent, alongside former Vital Remains vocalist Brian Werner and guitarist Richie Brown.
+On January 22, 2023, Sandoval announced the split of Terrorizer and shifted his attention to his other band, I Am Morbid.
+On August 12, Sandoval reformed Terrorizer with Vincent, alongside former Vital Remains vocalist Brian Werner and guitarist Richie Brown.
 As of May 2025, the band has been working on new music.